UniversalDependencies/docs/_cpg/feat/Clitic.md

 ### <a name="Yes">`Yes`</a>: it is clitic

-Clitic possessive pronouns deriving from the genitive of personal pronouns are formed using the personal pronouns _(e)γó_ “I” or _(e)ghó_ “you”.
+Clitic pronouns are the weak forms of personal pronouns, also in the role of possessives in the genitive case.

 #### Examples